ART OR ARTIFICE II

 manages to claim a significant interval for itself in the history

-rudely discover they are unable to aesthetically rationalize
+they are unable to aesthetically rationalize Mondrian (geometric

 art doesn’t pretend to be anything other than its shapes,

-colour and design and the ephemeral aesthetic pleasures it offers.
+colour and design and the ephemeral aesthetic pleasure it offers.

 The viewer accepts its aims and limitations on their own terms.